 The Israeli Companies Law provides that an acquisition of shares of a public Israeli company must be made by means of a special tender offer if as a result of the acquisition the purchaser could become a holder of 25% or more of the voting rights in the company, unless one of the exemptions in the Israeli Companies Law (as described below) is met.
 This rule does not apply if there is already another holder of at least 25% of the voting rights in the company.
 Similarly, the Israeli Companies Law provides that an acquisition of shares in a public company must be made by means of a tender offer if as a result of the acquisition the purchaser could become a holder of more than 45% of the voting rights in the company, if there is no other shareholder of the company who holds more than 45% of the voting rights in the company, unless one of the exemptions in the Israeli Companies Law is met.
-Such exemptions include (a) acquisition of shares issued in the course of a private placement approved by the general meeting of the company as a private placement intended to provide purchaser with holdings of 25% or more of the voting rights in the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, who holds more than 45% of the voting rights in the company, if there is no other shareholder of the company who holds more than 45% of the voting rights in the company, (b) acquisition of shares from a holder of 25% or more of the voting rights in the company, following which purchaser shall hold 25% or more of the voting rights in the company, or (c) acquisition of shares from a holder of 45% or more of the voting rights in the company.
+Such exemptions include (a) acquisition of shares issued in the course of a private placement approved by the general meeting of the company as a private placement intended to provide purchaser with holdings of 25% or more of the voting rights in the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if there is no other shareholder of the company, if the company, if there is no other shareholder of the company, if there is no other shareholder of the company, who holds more than 45% of the voting rights in the company, if there is no other shareholder of the company, if there is no other shareholder of the company, or as a private placement intended to provide purchaser with holdings of more than 45% of the voting rights in the company, if there is no other shareholder of the company of